-The elliptical Piazza San Pietro (Saint Peter’s Square) in Rome was designed by Bernini, who is also responsible for the two galleries of pillars “embracing” the square.
+The elliptical Piazza San Pietro (Saint Peter’s Square) in Rome was designed by Bernini, who is also responsible for the two galleries of columns “embracing” the square.

 Saint Peter’s Square Rome